nicogiambi98/Draft-Buddy/README.md

 - On Publish: POST /db/upload with the local events.db file.
 - On Pull: GET /db/download and overwrite local events.db.
 - Guest/Player: download /public/{manager_id}/snapshot.sqlite read-only.
+- Web View: share /public/{manager_id}/view for a simple, read‑only browser UI that shows tables and basic summaries.

 Persistence options
 - By default, Railway container storage may be ephemeral.
 This setup accepts that (simply re-upload if lost).